-Our DSL works with Zitex Ltd to ensure that we have appropriate level of security protection procedures and filtering mechanisms in place to prevent access to safeguard our systems, staff and learners.
+Our DSL works with Sam Elder, IT Technician, from Koala IT to ensure that we have appropriate level of security protection procedures and filtering mechanisms in place to prevent access to safeguard our systems, staff and learners.
 We have clear policies and procedures on the use of mobile and smart technology.
 This policy reflects that many children have unlimited and unrestricted access to the internet via their own personal devices and their networks (for example 3G, 4G and 5G) This access means some students, whilst at school have the opportunity to potentially sexually harass, bully and control others via their mobile phone or other smart technology.
 They may also share indecent images, consensually and non-consensually, and view and share inappropriate and harmful content.
+In our school our policy around the use of personal devices is